simple-sunrise/Light-and-Dark-Wallpapers-for-Gnome/README.md

 #### :memo: Notes
 - This work is inspired and intensely based on [saint-13 project](https://github.com/saint-13/Linux_Dynamic_Wallpapers)
-- This work is supported only on Gnome 42
+- This work is supported on Gnome 42 - 43 - 44
 - ***Suggestions for improvements and Pull Requests are warmly welcome!***

 #### :link: Linked projects